-For the disposal of property that is not governed by the Ohio Revised Code or administrative regulations, the administration is required to follow these procedures:
+For the disposal of property that is not governed by Federal law, the Ohio Revised Code or administrative regulations, the administration is required to follow these procedures:

-- 1. The Superintendent determines that the value of the property is less than the value set forth in State law.
-The property is valued pursuant to a reasonable method as determined by the Superintendent. - 2.
-The Board is notified when real or personal property is no longer needed for school purposes and directs that the property be sold. - 3.
+1. The Superintendent determines that the value of the property is less than the value set forth in State and Federal law when applicable.
+The property is valued pursuant to a reasonable method as determined by the Superintendent.

+- 2. The Board is notified when real or personal property is no longer needed for school purposes and directs that the property be sold. - 3.
 The Superintendent sells the property to a start-up community school or by bids, general sale, negotiated sale or by trade as determined by the Superintendent or the Board on an individual basis.